GIScience/gis-training-resource-center/content/Trainers_corner/en_how_to_teach_GIS.md

 Independent from the type of exercise, you should briefly go over the following points with the trainees at the beginning of the exercise:

 1. __Aim of the exercise:__ In general, a hands-on exercise should start with explaining the goal of the exercise.
 For example: _„This exercise aims to teach the process of basic spatial data processing using the tools Clip, Merge and dissolve."_ This is a good opportunity to highlight the practical use of the tools the participants will learn to boost motivation.
 2. __Background:__ Ideally, the exercise is built around a real-world example or a fictional scenario within the humanitarian work.
 In this case, you should quickly explain the background and story.
-An example of this is the exercise in module 3 ([Exercise: Nigheria Floods](https://giscience.github.io/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex1.html)).
+An example of this is the exercise in module 3 ([Exercise: Nigeria Floods](https://giscience.github.io/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex1.html)).
 3. __Exercise Data:__  Most hands-on exercises use real-world data (from [HDX](https://data.humdata.org), for example).
 Each dataset used in the exercise should be explained shortly.
 This information can be found on each exercise on the platform.
 Make sure that everybody has downloaded the exercise data before you start.
-Note that some trainees are not familiar with `.zip` files.
+Note that some trainees are not familiar with `zip.` files.
 Make sure the trainees unzip the folders before trying to import them into QGIS and take the time to solve any other issues concerning the exercise data.

 ### During the exercise: Follow-along
 If you run a follow-along exercise, you can follow these basic principles for going through the exercise.
 Explain the purpose of each step.
 E.g. _„In this step we load the data into QGIS“_ or _„In this step, we cut out all points expat the ones in the area of interest“_.
 Expect to show every step three times.
 Either on a large screen or by sharing your screen (remote).
 For this, you might need to have a lot of patience.
 People will need to switch between watching you perform the steps on your screen and orienting themselves in the QGIS interface on their own computer to perform the steps.
 This will take a lot of time and there is no sense in rushing things.
 The goal of the workshop is to not leave anybody behind.
 Be very deliberate and show everything step by step, even very small things.
 You might have to ask several times if there are any issues.

 ```{tip} Do not use icon buttons!
 Use the tabs or the geoprocessing toolbox as much as possible rather than clicking on icons.
 Seeing icons can be hard for participants but searching for tools in the processing toolbox is much easier.
 ```

 1. During the first demonstration encourage the trainees to just watch what you are doing.
 Do this slowly and deliberately.
-2. In the second demonstration, let the trainees follow along on their computers.
+2. In the second demonstration let the trainees follow along on their computers.
 3. The third demonstration can be used to address problems some of the participants might encounter during the second demonstration.
-Sometimes, it is worth to give the trainees some time to explore different options.
-For example, during tasks that have to do with styling of layers or maps.
+Sometimes it is worthed to give the trainees some time to explore different options.
+For example during tasks that have to do with styling of layers or maps.

 Once everybody has managed to produce the desired results, you can move on.

 ### During the exercise: Group work
 In case you doing group work there are some other things to look out for.

 1. Sort all trainees into groups after you have done the introduction to the exercise.
 During the introduction of group work, it is important to explain if and how the groups should present their results.
-2. Once this is done, give them some time to organise themselves and go over the instructions.
+2. Once this is done, give them some time to organize themselves and go over the instructions.
 3. After some time you should check and go through the groups to see if there are any questions or misunderstandings.
 4. After the initial round, visit the groups if necessary.
 Ask if the groups need more time and adjust the times accordingly
-5. Once the group work is over, gather the trainees together.
+5. Once the group work is over gather the trainees together.
 Check if there are any problems or questions.
 6. Once this is done, let the groups present their results.

 ### End of an exercise
 After an exercise, you should take some time to ask the participants if they found the exercise relevant and if they are happy with to complexity level.
 Reflect with the trainees again on the possible use case of the things they just learned.
 Encourage discussion among the trainees and plan some time for the participants to exchange their experiences.

-## Practise problem-solving: What if you are stuck?
+## Practice problem-solving: What if you are stuck?

 Working with GIS will always entail that there is one point where you do not know how to proceed.
 Picture yourself wanting to achieve a specific task e.g. displaying only certain parts of the attribute table on your print map.